kfchou/kfchou.github.io/_posts/2024-11-09-pytest-nox-uv.md

 ```

-## Install nox and nox-poetry
+## Install nox and (optional) nox-poetry
-Since I always use Poetry as my dependency manager, I must make use of the `nox-poetry` package, otherwise Nox will just use `pip` to do the installation.
+Nox will use the specified backend to install your packages, defaulting to `pip`.
+Currently, other supported back ends are `uv`, `conda`, `mamba`, and `micromamba`.
+If you want to use Poetry for installation, you must install the `nox-poetry` package.

 Install Nox globally.
 If using `pipx`:
 ```sh